 Located in western Colorado, the loop is home to some of the world’s most remarkable hot springs and lots of nearby activities.
-In the summer, take advantage of the hundreds of kilometers of trails in the sprawling National Parks, perfect for hiking and biking.
+In the summer, take advantage of the hundreds of kilometers of trails in the sprawling national parks, perfect for hiking and biking.
 Or, watch the landscape turn into a winter wonderland while skiing, ice climbing or snowmobiling.
 Whatever you choose, there are plenty of exciting experiences in this gorgeous state.
-Check top things to do in Hot Springs during your next visit.

 Chaffee County: Hot Springs in the Mountains